eye-division/kindle-co-ed/_casestudies/kindleco-supports.md

 ## Testimonial

-> MBO will be meeting these external sector ‘shifts’ with greater confidence and working with Jo has enabled us in that.
+> MBO have met these external sector ‘changes with much greater confidence - working with Jo has enabled us in that.
 John Diamond, CEO, Mulberry Bush

-Web Link : Supporting all those affected by[&nbsp;Childhood Trauma: Children, Families, and their supporting professionals](http://www.mulberrybush.org.uk/national-centre/)
+&nbsp;